homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Try to remove getState() and getCobrowsingState() from inside of game... standardize this better

-in preloader
-  only load spritesheets that are added for 'play game' mode

-EXPERIENCE CREATOR
-  create reducer for experience creator so that we can at least change the selected is when we remove something

 Update all name forms
   Make the class name form thing into a reusable component and add to stage, cutscene, tag, etc